Gakuto1112/FiguraAvatarTemplate/.github/README.md

 The directory to store textures of avatar models.

 ### scripts
 The directory to store scripts.
 The language for them is Lua.
 Please see [this](https://applejuiceyy.github.io/figs/) for about the Lua API provided by Figura.
+In addition, explanations of the sample scripts are described in the script files.

 ### .github
 The directory to store README files, workflow files for [Github Actions](https://github.co.jp/features/actions), and etc. The directory is not related to the avatar.